-Recall that for a closed/open set $A \subset \G^{(0)}$, $\G(A)$ denotes the closed/open restriction subgroupoid given by all elements of $\G$ whose range and source lies in $A$.
-A continuous function $f$ is said to be \emph{locally $C_0$} provided that for every compact $K \subset \G^{(0)}$, we have $f \in C_0 (\G(K))$. \begin{definition} An étale groupoid $\G$ is said to have the \emph{Haagerup property} if there exists a sequence of continuous positive definite functions $\{ F_n \}_{n \in \N}$ such that the following holds: \begin{itemize} \item[(1)] $F_n (u) = 1$, for all $u \in \G^{(0)}$ and $n \in \N$; \item[(2)] $\lim_{n \to \infty} F_n = 1$ uniformly on compact sets; \item[(3)] Each $F_n$ is locally $C_0$. \end{itemize} \end{definition}
+Recall that for a subset $A \subset \G^{(0)}$, $\G(A)$ denotes the restriction subgroupoid given by all elements of $\G$ whose range and source lies in $A$.
+A continuous function $f$ is said to be \emph{locally $C_0$} provided that for every compact $K \subset \G^{(0)}$, the appropriate restriction of $f$ lies in $C_0 (\G(K))$. \begin{definition} An étale groupoid $\G$ is said to have the \emph{Haagerup property} if there exists a sequence of continuous positive definite functions $\{ F_n \}_{n \in \N}$ such that the following holds: \begin{itemize} \item[(1)] $F_n (u) = 1$, for all $u \in \G^{(0)}$ and $n \in \N$; \item[(2)] $\lim_{n \to \infty} F_n = 1$ uniformly on compact sets; \item[(3)] Each $F_n$ is locally $C_0$. \end{itemize} \end{definition}

 Notice that the Haagerup property passes to closed subgroupoids, and that when $\G^{(0)}$ is compact, condition (3) of \cref{def: Haagerup property} reduces to each $F_n$ being in $C_0 (\G)$.
-As is the case for groups, we expect amenability (see \cite{DelarocheAndRenault:AmenableGroupoids}) to be stronger than the Haagerup property, at least for certain classes of groupoids.
+As is the case for groups, we expect amenability (see \cite{DelarocheRenault:AmenableGroupoids}) to be stronger than the Haagerup property, at least for certain classes of groupoids.
 Indeed, \cite[Proposition 5.4 (3)]{KwasniewskiLiSkalski:TheHaagerupPropertyForTwistedGrouopidDynamicalSystems} shows that $\G$ has the Haagerup property whenever $\G$ is amenable such that the unit space can be written as a union of compact open sets (for example the unit space is totally disconnected or compact).